-Next-generation sequencing (NGS) technology can be used for rare and undiagnosed disease research to discover causative variants of inherited disorders by assessing many genes at the same time.
+Next-generation sequencing (NGS) technology can be used in rare and undiagnosed disease research to discover causative genomic variants linked to inherited disorders.
 Using NGS can reduce costs compared to traditional methods, which are often expensive and inconclusive while requiring extensive testing.

-Of those, 80% have a genetic etiology, which may be uncovered with NGS and the TruSight One targeted panel.1-2 TruSight One is a targeted gene panel that uses NGS to simultaneously analyze up to 4813 genes associated with rare diseases.
+Of those, 80% have a genetic etiology, which may be uncovered with NGS solutions such as the TruSight One targeted panel.1-2 TruSight One is a targeted gene panel that uses NGS to simultaneously analyze up to 4813 genes associated with rare diseases.

-Illumina offers cost-effective, streamlined, targeted NGS solutions that can empower your research into specific rare and undiagnosed diseases.
+Illumina offers cost-effective, streamlined NGS solutions that can accelerate your research into rare and undiagnosed diseases.

 Perform NGS and cytogenomic array scanning all on one instrument with the NextSeq 550 System.